 At the tower, you have to make a choice where to go next: either to Quebrada Huanta Occo to the northeast, or over the summit of Nevado Chucura to the east.

 RoutesOn my first encounter with Huarancante, I only came to within a few kilometers, but the second time I came back to climb it.
-Below is the route that I followed - don't take it too literal, because I didn't record it at the time, but created it later.
-I find that the route looks better after switching to Google Terrain view, but feel free to experiment.
+Below is the route that I followed - don't take it too literal, because I didn't record it at the time, but created it later, using my map and photos.

 From the west

 The northwestern summit is the highest one.
 In the photo above, it's the nicely shaped snow-capped peak in the middle.
 The more rounded one on the right, which looks like no more than shoulder from this angle, is the central summit, and is about 40m lower.